wdi-sg/binary-search/README.md

 ## Further - with objects

-Create a new `nameList` array that holds objects instead of strings.
+Create a new `phonebook` array that holds objects instead of strings.
 Each object should have 3 key-value pairs: `name`, `phone`, and `id`.

-Modify your binary search algorithm to search for a given `name` value stored in the object, and return the object itself instead of a boolean value.
+Modify your binary search algorithm to search for a given `id` (not `name`) value stored in the object, and return the object itself instead of a boolean value.

-For example, `binarySearch(nameList, 'Daisy')` should return `{ name: 'Daisy', phone: 12345678, id: 3 }` (example) instead of `true`.
+For example, `binarySearch(phonebook, 44)` should return `{ name: 'Daisy', phone: 12345678, id: 44 }` (example) instead of `true`.
 It should still return `false` if no matches were found.

 Hint: remember, binary search only works on sorted arrays.
-In this case, sort your objects in the array by their `name` value before passing it into your algorithm.
+In this case, ensure your array is sorted by `id` value before passing it into your algorithm.

+You can use the included `phonebook.json` data to save time and focus on writing your algorithm.

+### Resources

+Mock JSON data generated using https://mockaroo.com/